charlestietjen/Trilogy-Group-Project-2/README.md

 Required modules can be reviewed in the package.json.
 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to an .env file in the root of the application:

 `DB_NAME='spacedout_db'`
 `DB_USER='root'`